NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

     stop
 ```

-The flows implementing input rails can call actions (e.g., `execute self_check_input`), instruct the bot to respond in a certain way (e.g., `bot refuse to respond`) and even stop any further processing for the current user request.
+The flows implementing input rails can call actions, such as `execute self_check_input`, instruct the bot to respond in a certain way, such as `bot refuse to respond`, and even stop any further processing for the current user request.

 ### Add a prompt

 The self-check input rail needs a prompt to perform the check.

+Add the following content to *prompts.yml* to create a prompt for the **self-check input** task:

 ```yaml
 prompts: